We may earn a commission when you click on the affiliate links in this post.

 - First, wait until the cake is completely cooled after baking.

-- If you have medicine dispensers from children’s medicine you can pour it in but the dispenser to keep the colors from bleeding into each other as you can see in the picture below.
+- If you have medicine dispensers in your medicine cabinet, you can pour it into the dispenser to keep the colors from bleeding into each other.
+See image below.

 - Condiment squeeze bottles also do the trick.